dankamongmen/notcurses/INSTALL.md

 Install build dependencies:

-`dnf install cmake doctest-devel zlib-devel ncurses-devel gpm-devel libqrcodegen-devel libunistring-devel OpenImageIO-devel pandoc`
+`dnf install cmake doctest-devel libdeflate-devel ncurses-devel gpm-devel libqrcodegen-devel libunistring-devel OpenImageIO-devel pandoc`

 If you only intend to build core Notcurses (without multimedia support), you can omit `OpenImageIO-devel`.
 If you're building outside Fedora Core (e.g. with RPM Fusion), you might want to use FFmpeg rather than OpenImageIO.
-If you don't want to generate QR codes, you can omit 'libqrcodegen-devel'.
+If you don't want to generate QR codes, you can omit 'libqrcodegen-devel'. `zlib-devel` can substitute for `libdeflate-devel`; build with `-DUSE_DEFLATE=off` in this case.

 ### FreeBSD / DragonFly BSD